 The Project Management Institute (PMI) says, on average, 64% of projects in corporations and government agencies are successful—completed on time and on budget and meeting defined goals— but high-performing organizations have a success rate of 80% or higher.

-In its 2015 survey of 2,800 project leaders and practitioners across the globe, PMI found that the highest performing organizations utilize six key principles for project management success:
+In a recent survey of 2,800 project leaders and practitioners across the globe, PMI found that the highest performing organizations utilize six key principles for project management success:

 - Fully understanding the value of project management

 - Aligning projects to strategy